-Newsletters from Teachers
+Emails from Teachers

-Newsletters contain important information on field trips, meeting dates, classroom activities, etc. Please be sure to read these in a timely manner, as they are often used to communicate important items to you.
-All newsletters are e-mailed and/or posted on the parent information board.
+Email via the Caspar Creek Listserv is an important channel of communication at Caspar Creek.
+It may be used to deliver important information on field trips, meeting dates, classroom activities, etc. Please be sure to read these in a timely manner, as they are often used to convey important items to you.